-The 27-year-old admitted that regaining the Premier League title will be "very tough" from their current position, while playing down individual praise directed at himPablo Zabaleta has indicated that Manchester United's seven-point lead over Manchester City means Roberto Mancini's men cannot afford any more slip-ups.
+The 27-year-old admitted that regaining the Premier League title will be "very tough" from the team's current position, while playing down individual praise directed at himPablo Zabaleta has indicated that Manchester United's seven-point lead over Manchester City means Roberto Mancini's men cannot afford any more slip-ups.

 "The most important thing is always the performance of the team," he told reporters.
 "We played a great game, we had a lot of chances, defensively we were very solid and it's another clean sheet.